 - If it does not boot, please change boot settings in BIOS and try to boot from it again.

 Just within 3 simple steps, you are able to migrate OS to smaller SSD successfully and ensure your computer can boot from it.
-Actually, if your SSD is large enough to contain everything on the HDD, you can clone entire disk to SSD with Disk Clone feature in this software.
-And it supports cloning system disk between MBR or GPT, or from MBR to GPT and vice versa.

 To wrap up

 It's disappointed that the Windows backup utility does not allow you transfer OS to smaller SSD, you can only use professional cloning software to achieve this goal.
 AOMEI Backupper supports cloning OS only and it uses the Intelligent Clone feature to clone only used sectors by default.
 This makes it easier to clone OS to smaller SSD with secure boot.
-And you can further improve the performance of the SSD disk.